karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/WIP.md

 ## Scripts can only write variables

-As a consequence of the phase order:

- * Circuits that write collection registers propagate changes correctly to both cells and scripts
- * Scripts that write collection registers would have their changes erased before they are seen by a cell

- The solution is for scripts to only write variables.
-This makes changes leapfrog the Collection Register phase so that they'll be seen by cells (and scripts) on the next frame.

- As a bonus, it removes the ambiguity of whether scripts can expect to share data with one another through registers.
+If scripts only write variables, changes leapfrog the Collection Register phase so that they'll be seen by cells (and scripts) on the next frame.
+Otherwise, circuits would be able to propagate changes to scripts correctly but the reverse would not be true.
+Doing this also removes the ambiguity of whether scripts can expect to share data with one another through registers by answering "no".

+## Cells that use collection registers need to handle connecting/disconnecting a register themselves

+Each cell will be able to use a collection register's `Added` and `Removed` values while a register stays the same, but the register/variable itself does not track that its reference has been added to a cell.
+TODO: change this?